 The Dutch climate agreement was presented on June 28, 2019.
 The Netherlands is committed to a pioneering role within the European Union and beyond.
 We are not going to do more than other countries, but we will introduce the measures quicker.
 This will give the Dutch industry the opportunity to gain a head start in the international economic transition.
+ISPT is happy to announce that our programs are already in line with this ambitious climate agreement.

 The ambition of the industry: 14.3 Mton CO2 reduction and a leadership role

 The climate agreement takes into account the fact that the realization of this reduction task must go hand in hand with maintaining an attractive business climate.
-The climate is not helped if industrial activity relocates abroad.
+The climate is not helped if industrial activity is relocates abroad.

 The climate agreement focuses on: